This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Keep in mind that Medicare will generally pay for the most basic or cost-effective type of bike, which may mean additional modifications will not be covered.

 Each state also offers financial loan programs.
 In California, for instance, a program called “California Foundation for Independent Living Centers” offers families affordable assistance.
 New York offers the “Technology Related Assistance for Individuals with Disabilities (TRAID).”

 Contact your child’s pediatrician or caseworker for more information on financial loan programs.
 You can also check with the Rehabilitation Engineering Society of North America (RESNA) for contact information for each state.

 Fundraising is another option.
-However, before starting any fundraising event for a disabled child, it’s important to first consult with a cerebral palsy attorney, who can help set up a trust for any funds earned.
+However, before starting any fundraising event for a disabled child, it’s important to consult with a cerebral palsy attorney, who can help set up a trust for any funds earned.

 Another option is obtaining a grant.
 Charitable organizations such as the Make-A-Wish Foundation, Easter Seals, United Way, and many more may be able to help you afford an adaptive bike for your child.

 Giving a disabled child the chance to ride a bike gives them the opportunity to enjoy what other children do.
 If your child cannot ride a standard bicycle, look into adaptive options.

 - Pediatric endurance and limb strengthening for children with cerebral palsy (PEDALS) – a randomized controlled trial protocol for a stationary cycling intervention. (n.d.).
 PubMed Central (PMC).